• A CHALLENGE OF OUR TIME

 Depletion Assisted Hemin-Affinity (DAsHA) Proteomics Reveals an Expanded Landscape of Heme Binding Proteins in the Human Proteome

-Kim, Moore, Mestre-Fos, Hanna, Williams, Reddi*, Matthew P. Torres*; Metallomics (2023)
+Kim, Moore, Mestre-Fos, Hanna, Williams, Reddi*, Torres*; Metallomics (2023)

 This manuscript describes the engineering of a new method, DAsHA, that enables detection of labile heme-binding proteins.
 The method was applied to the study of human hemoproteome and identified new heme binding proteins.